codeaudit/dit-vbench/README.md

-`dit-vbench` is a collection of speed performance of benchmarks for [dit](http://dit.io).
+dit-vbench is a collection of speed performance benchmarks for [dit](http://dit.io).

-This git repository exists at: http://github.com/dit/dit-vbench and intended to be checked out, rather than installed (via `pip` or similar).
+This git repository exists at: http://github.com/dit/dit-vbench and intended to be checked out, rather than installed (via pip or similar).

 To get started, install all necessary prerequisites:

 	pip install -r requirements.txt

-Then, to build the vbench reports, run:
+Then, to build the vbench reports, run `python make.py html`.

-    python make.py html